matomo-org/developer-documentation/docs/generated/2.10.0-b10/Piwik/Log.md

                or **VERBOSE**.
 Log entries made with a log level that is as or more severe than the current log level will be outputted.
 Others will be ignored.
 The default level is **WARN**.
-- `log_only_when_cli`: 0 or 1.
-If 1, logging is only enabled when Piwik is executed
-                       in the command line (for example, by the core:archive command script).
-Default: 0.
-- `log_only_when_debug_parameter`: 0 or 1.
-If 1, logging is only enabled when the
-                                   `debug` query parameter is 1.
-Default: 0.
 - `logger_file_path`: For the file log writer, specifies the path to the log file to log to or a path to a directory to store logs in.
 If a directory, the file name is piwik.log.
 Can be relative to Piwik's root dir or an absolute path.
 Defaults to **tmp/logs**.

-### Custom message formatting

-If you'd like to format log messages differently for different backends, you can use one of the `'Log.format...Message'` events.

-These events are fired when an object is logged.
-You can create your own custom class containing the information to log and listen to these events to format it correctly for different backends.

-If you don't care about the backend when formatting an object, implement a `__toString()` in the custom class.

-### Custom log writers

-New logging backends can be added via the [Log.getAvailableWriters](/api-reference/events#loggetavailablewriters)` event.
-A log writer is just a callback that accepts log entry information (such as the message, level, etc.), so any backend could conceivably be used (including existing PSR3 backends).

-### Examples

-**Basic logging**

-    Log::error("This log message will end up on the screen and in a file.")
-    Log::verbose("This log message uses %s params, but %s will only be called if the" . " configured log level includes %s.", "sprintf", "sprintf", "verbose");

-**Logging objects**

-    class MyDebugInfo
-    {
-        // ...

-        public function __toString()
-        {
-            return // ...
-        }
-    }

-    try {
-        $myThirdPartyServiceClient->doSomething();
-    } catch (Exception $unexpectedError) {
-        $debugInfo = new MyDebugInfo($unexpectedError, $myThirdPartyServiceClient);
-        Log::debug($debugInfo);
-    }

 Methods
 -------